How to build a future-ready ADHD clinic in 2026 and beyond

 ✅ Integrates smoothly with primary care, schools, and other services where shared care is needed

-An ADHD pathway that isn’t delivering, often:
+An ADHD model that isn’t delivering, often:

 ❌ Considers assessment, titration, and follow-up as disconnected steps